vitruv-tools/.github/profile/README.md

 ## Build and Deployment

-We build, integrate and deploy our projects using Maven Tycho and GitHub Actions.
+We build, integrate and deploy our projects using Maven and GitHub Actions.
 For details see [our wiki](https://github.com/vitruv-tools/Vitruv/wiki/Build-and-Continuous-Integration).
-The deployment is supported by the two further repositories [updatesite](https://github.com/vitruv-tools/updatesite) and [Vitruv-Build-AggregatedUpdateSite](https://github.com/vitruv-tools/Vitruv-Build-AggregatedUpdateSite).
-All repositories generate Eclipse update sites out of their artifacts and deploy them to the [updatesite](https://github.com/vitruv-tools/updatesite) repository.
-From these artifacts, an aggregated update site is created running the workflow of the [Vitruv-Build-AggregatedUpdateSite](https://github.com/vitruv-tools/Vitruv-Build-AggregatedUpdateSite) project, from which Vitruvius with all its dependencies can then be installed within Eclipse.